squezsaz/L-blacklist/README.md

 ## L-Blacklist – Advanced GUI Blacklist Plugin

-**L-Blacklist** is a powerful blacklist management plugin with full **AdvancedBan support**, designed for modern Paper/Spigot servers.
+**L-Blacklist** is a powerful blacklist management plugin with full **AdvancedBan+LiteBans support**, designed for modern Paper/Spigot servers.

-When a player is added to the blacklist, the plugin automatically bans them using **AdvancedBan** (if installed) or vanilla commands.
+When a player is added to the blacklist, the plugin automatically bans them using **AdvancedBan+LiteBans** (if installed) or vanilla commands.
 Removing a player from the blacklist will also unban them automatically.

 An **unban guard** blocks common unban commands, ensuring blacklisted players can never be unbanned manually.